Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach: Conclusion

 \section{Conclusion}

 This study has conducted a formal investigation into the identifiability of noisy label learning using multinomial mixture models.
-Specifically, we have formulated the label noise problem as a multinomial mixture model, where the clean label probability is represented as the mixture coefficient and each column in the transition matrix is represented as each multinomial component.
-Such modelling reveals that LNL is identifiable when there are at least \(2C - 1\) noisy labels per sample provided; otherwise, the problem becomes non-identifiable.
-Hence, to address the noisy label problem, we propose a method that leverages nearest neighbours to generate additional noisy labels that satisfy the identifiability requirement.
-This approach enables us to estimate the clean labels using the EM algorithm.
-Experimental results demonstrate that our proposed method performs competitively with existing SOTA methods on various challenging benchmarks, particularly in scenarios involving instance-dependent and real-world label noises.
+Specifically, the LNL problem has been formulated as a multinomial mixture model, where the clean label probability is represented as the mixture coefficient and each column in the transition matrix is represented as each multinomial component.
+Such modelling reveals that LNL is identifiable when there are at least \(2C - 1\) i.i.d. noisy labels per sample provided; otherwise, the problem becomes non-identifiable unless additional assumptions or constraints are employed.
+This result agrees with previous studies on the identifiability of label noise learning, where the conventional setting of a single noisy label per training sample is non-identifiable.
+To practically address the LNL problem, we propose to leverage nearest neighbours to generate additional noisy labels to fulfill the identifiability requirement.
+The clean label distribution is then inferred through the EM algorithm for multinomial mixture models.
+Even though our goal was not to outperform SOTA methods, the experimental results show that generating multiple noisy labels per sample yields competitive performance on various challenging benchmarks, particularly in scenarios involving instance-dependent and real-world label noises, supporting our theoretical claims.
+The proposed method also out-performs HOC -- a practical method that deals with the identifiability in noisy label learning -- in several settings, including the one with multiple noisy labels per training sample.
+Despite the promising finding, the number of noisy labels required to make the LNL identifiable in \cref{claim:identifiability_noisy_labels} is still impractical in several applications where the number of classes is large, if we require additional manual labels.
+Future work will focus on the relation between class labels to further reduce this number, making it more practical.